-Prereq: C or better in MTH067 and C or better in ENG085 or ENG095 or placement by appropriate measures.
+Prereq: C or better in MTH061 or MTH066 and C or better in ENG085 or ENG095 or placement by appropriate measures.

-Recommended Coreg: CHM100.
+Recommended Coreq: CHM100.

 CHM 102 Introduction to Organic Chemistry

 This beginning course in organic chemistry includes the structure and reactions of functional groups, with further applications in biochemistry.
 It is designed to follow CHM100 and to provide a one-year sequence of chemistry.